jabolopes/fmark/README.md

     $ fmark -l example

 These options can also be combined with styles if necessary.
+Finally, in case you forget any of these options you can always use the help option

+    $ fmark --help

 Markup
 ------